Rita Stapleton: Character's background

 Alienated from Ed and under pressure to be an active stepmother to Christina (which necessitated her leaving nursing), Rita began a reckless fling with an old boyfriend, Dr. Greg Fairbanks, who had just relocated to Springfield (and who also began seeing Rita's younger sister Eve, though neither sister knew Fairbanks was dating the other).
 When Rita found herself pregnant, she was unable to determine whether Ed or Greg was the father.
 Though she briefly considered terminating the pregnancy, after a discussion with her mother Viola, she decided to keep the baby.
-Toward the end of her pregnancy, Rita decided to undergo paternity testing on her fetus in order to try to determine whether Ed or Greg was the father (which, in 1980, prior to DNA testing, consisted of comparing the baby's blood types with the potential fathers').
+Toward the end of her pregnancy, Rita decided to undergo paternity testing on her fetus in order to try to determine whether Ed or Greg was the father (which, in 1980, before DNA testing, consisted of comparing the baby's blood types with the potential fathers').
 Before she could get the results, however, Rita spotted a clown at a charity carnival to benefit Cedars as Roger Thorpe (who was presumed to be dead, after having been shot by Holly).

 After thwarting Roger's attempt to abduct Christina, Roger chased after Rita, cornering her in a hall of mirrors (all the while Donna Summer and Barbra Streisand's disco hit "No More Tears (Enough is Enough)" playing, in a sequence that would win Guiding Light its first "Best Daytime Drama" Emmy).
 Roger abducted Rita and brought her to a remote cabin.
-Eventually Ed and his brother, attorney Mike Bauer, tracked Roger and Rita down.
-Roger fled, but Rita went into premature labor and accidentally kicked over a kerosene lamp.
+Eventually, Ed and his brother, attorney Mike Bauer, tracked Roger and Rita down.
+Roger fled, but Rita went into premature labour and accidentally kicked over a kerosene lamp.
 Ed and Mike were able to save Rita, but she lost her baby (who it had since been revealed was Ed's).
 For months, Rita recuperated at home with her mother in West Virginia.

-In early summer 1980, Rita returned to Springfield and reconciled with Ed.
+In the early summer of 1980, Rita returned to Springfield and reconciled with Ed.
 The couple tried to patch their marriage up, but the resentment and hurt were too difficult for them to overcome.
-Ed remained emotionally distant and Rita began to have a torrid affair with Alan Spaulding (Christopher Bernau), who was at the time married to her niece Hope Bauer.
+Ed remained emotionally distant, and Rita began to have a torrid affair with Alan Spaulding (Christopher Bernau), who was at the time married to her niece Hope Bauer.
 When the affair was revealed in the spring of 1981 by blackmailer Andy Norris, Rita left Springfield for good.
 The last glimpse of her was as she sat in an airplane, taking off for parts unknown, wondering if she would ever come back to Springfield.
 It was suggested at the time of her departure that she might be pregnant, but this was never confirmed (nor was it confirmed whether the baby would have been Alan's or Ed's).